 The eight dog sleighs that had entered our clearing were loaded with furs and their owners were in a hurry to reach Cree Lake after a winter on the traplines.
 It was their custom to have a young man running ahead of the dogs.
 In the morning, as soon as he had breakfast, he would start out.
 Those young natives could really run, and even the older men were almost tireless, though they had their dogs and could ride on the sleighs whenever they wished.
 Some of the younger men could run a hundred miles a day.

-In their small canoes and larger freighter then they would travel down the length of Cree Lake to its southern end, then branch of to whatever area they had chosen for their spring camp.
 Here they would set up tents.
 Since they always carried along a small tin stove in case of rain, snow or cold weather, they would be snug inside these tents though it was very early in the year.
 Once the camp was set up, the women would take over there.
 Probably all the young would go, two to each canoe, and be away trapping for a couple of weeks.
 When they came back, they would likely unload their furs and make a second trip.
-At this time of year it was mainly beaver that they were trapping.
+At this time of year, it was mainly beaver that they were trapping.
 The older men might stay at camp rather than make these cross-country journeys.
 They would trap nearby.
-Each had his own territory whether he was near or far from camp.
+Each had his territory whether he was near or far from camp.
 They respected each other's traplines and also those of other trappers that they might run across in their travels.
 There was never any problem in the North about poaching or theft.

 At this time of the year the little caribou, the reindeer, would have gone to the barren land, but there would be food in abundance without them.
 All the spring birds would be back from their winter in the South, and the lakes and rivers would be teeming with fish.
 The North is a land of plenty in the springtime.